ironstar-io/tokaido-php72/README.md

 PHP for Tokaido
 =====

-This container

-Each major PHP version has several sub-versions inside Tokaido, for example PHP 7.1 has the following releases available:
+Each major PHP version has several sub-versions inside Tokaido, for example PHP 7.2 has the following releases available:

-- php71-base: Contains a standard PHP 7.1 image
+- php71-base: Contains a standard PHP 7.2 image
-- - php71-fpm: Adds FPM to the PHP 7.1 image
+- - php71-fpm: Adds FPM to the PHP 7.2 image
-- - - php71-fpm-xdebug: Adds Xdebug to the FPM image
+- - php71-fpm-xdebug: Adds Xdebug to the FPM image
 - - php71-xdebug: Adds Xdebug to the base image (but doesn't include FPM)